craig-davis/craig-davis.github.io/docs/modernization/DECISIONS.md

 **Consequences:** Safety notes are specific to the risk and remain visually subordinate to the article.
 They do not turn ordinary narrative posts into warning pages or erase Craig's original observations.

+## D-023 — Apply risk context selectively to Making articles

+**Status:** Accepted

+**Decision:** Add current context to shop fixtures, powered machinery, electrical controls, and product-dependent projects while leaving recipes and low-risk narrative material free of generic archive warnings.

+**Reason:** A table-saw modification or load-bearing shelf needs a different editorial treatment from a biscuit recipe.
+Risk-specific notes help readers without making the entire archive feel hazardous or obsolete.

+**Consequences:** Product and safety context remains concise and article-specific.
+Original construction details and firsthand recommendations stay intact, and related writing can cross topic boundaries when that is genuinely useful.

 ## Decision template

 ### D-NNN — Title